2025 European Baseball Championship: Group Stage

 Four groups of four teams competed in a round robin to begin the tournament.
 The top two teams from groups A and B qualified for the quarterfinals, the second round of the tournament stage.
-The first round of the tournament, called the crossover playoff, included the bottom two teams from groups A and B and top two teams from groups C and D. The bottom two teams from groups C and D competed in an best-of-three relegation series.
+The first round of the tournament, called the crossover playoff, included the bottom two teams from groups A and B and top two teams from groups C and D. The bottom two teams from groups C and D competed in a best-of-three relegation series.

 One week before the start of the tournament, Group C games were moved from a stadium in Senago to the Stadio Marco Provini in Novara due to poor conditions at the Senago field.
-The Italian team's federation agreed to pay for additional transportation costs from Milan.
+The Italian baseball and softball federation agreed to pay for additional transportation costs from Milan.

 Fan entrance to games in Rotterdam on 20 September were affected by pro-Palestinian protests regarding the Gaza war and Israel's participation in the tournament.
 Protesters returned for subsequent Israel games.
 Rain also delayed some of the 20 September games in Rotterdam.

 Two of the three host countries, the Netherlands and Italy, went undefeated in group play while Belgium managed one win and was eliminated from the final round.